roah-work/unreal-runtime-foliage-distribution/README.md

 | Masking                   | Binary placement mask via foliage texture                     |
 | Spatial partitioning      | `GridMap` based on `Cell_Size`, efficient overlap testing     |
 | Editor integration        | `OnConstruction` logic and `Regenerate()` for manual refresh  |

+## 2025 Update:
+Project may be out of date.
+Will be updated to 5.5 and with improvements soon.